 This design offers great gas temperature control with three individual burners that allow you to get the temperature just right when cooking on the gas setting.
 There’s an off-heat cooking option for that smoky, slow-cooked flavour while the ability to cook without the heat on in the charcoal mode is great.
 The results, flavour-wise, are stunning.

 There is a little space with a side shelf and warming rack, which is also handy for keeping food warm.

 Thanks to a warming rack, you can keep food warm while cooking more – ideal for larger batches and parties.

-We love this John Lewis & Partners hybrid model, as it’s packed with features.
-There are five burners as well as an infra-red ceramic side burner, dual hoods with thermometers for cooking at different temperatures and a warming rack to keep dishes warm or you can use it as a secondary cooking area.
+It’s packed with features.
+There are two cooking areas and dual hoods with thermometers for cooking at different temperatures and a warming rack to keep dishes warm or you can use it as a secondary cooking area.

-As well as the warming rack, there are also side shelves, two sliding drawers and enclosed storage space underneath the cart.
+As well as the warming rack, there's also a side shelf and enclosed storage space underneath the cart.

 No mess, no fuss, no purchasing of fuel: electric grills give you all of that, plus portability.
 Keep scrolling for smokers and pizza ovens.

 One of the best electric grills you can get, we wouldn't hesitate to buy the Smart Grill Pro.
 Perfect for steaks and burgers, it’s the next best thing to a barbecue.